 Spider Bite vs Bed Bug Bite

 How to Tell The Difference

 Ouch!
 What bit me?
 If you have signs of a bug bite but are unsure where it came from, it can leave you feeling vulnerable in your own home and beyond.
-There are quite a few pests that can bite and leave you with bumps and welts, but how can you tell them apart so you can prevent further bites?
-Learn the differences between a spider bite and a bed bug bite so you know what steps to take next.
+There are quite a few pests that can bite and leave you with bumps and welts, but how can you tell them apart?
+Below, we dive into a differences between a spider bite and a bed bug bite.
+At the end of the day, though, we always recommend contacting a pest professional to conduct a proper inspection of your home.

+Spider Bite vs Bed Bug Bite